HEALTH not HYPE

 Glucagon‑like peptide‑1 (GLP‑1) medications help regulate blood sugar, appetite, and digestion.
 They’re prescription‑only therapies that, when clinically appropriate and combined with lifestyle supports, can lead to meaningful and sustained weight loss and reduce cardiometabolic risk.
-Most are once‑weekly injections delivered via pre‑filled pens.
-These medicines must be prescribed and monitored by licensed clinicians.
+GLP-1 medicines come in different forms.
+Several FDA-approved GLP-1 medicines are injections, while FDA-approved oral options are also available for certain indications.

 At a glance:

 GLP-1 medications represent one of the most significant advancements in the treatment of type 2 diabetes and obesity in decades, but their rapid rise in popularity has created a complex landscape for patients, providers, and policymakers.
-For individuals seeking reliable care, misinformation, unregulated compounded products, and counterfeit medications pose real risks to safety.
+For individuals seeking reliable care, misinformation, counterfeit or illegally marketed products, and improperly compounded GLP-1 medicines can pose serious safety risks.
+Legally compounded medicines are not FDA-approved and may carry additional risks, but they are distinct from counterfeit or illegal products.
 At the same time, high costs, limited insurance coverage, and systemic inequities mean that many people who could benefit from these therapies still lack access.

 In adults with cardiovascular disease who are overweight or obese, semaglutide lowered rates of heart attacks and strokes (SELECT trial).